 Raft the Vltava

 Now we didn’t do this, but we spotted (and heard) plenty of tourists rafting their way down the Vltava river on the hot summer day.
-This, weirdly, is one of the top things to do in Cesky Krumlov (although I had not thought we would have the time to do this).
+This, weirdly, is one of the top things to do in Cesky Krumlov (we would have but just didn’t have the time to do it).
 Local tour companies are a dime to a dozen, offering adventurous boat tours to nearby villages and the river rafting thrill for the adventure-seekers!

 - Stay after hours.
 We arrived just as the last of the tour buses were pulling away, so our very first experiences with the town were calm and serene, while watching the sun go down with a handful of people.
 It was the next day that we realized just how many people make a stop here (with good reason but… jeez)!
 If you can, stay after hours to really see the magic unfold.

 - Skip the tours and go for a walk instead.
 This town is so small, I would recommend just walking around yourself instead of tagging alongside those massive tours we saw up and about during the day (really they were so huge and I saw more than a few ??? faces).
 You can even treat yourself to a trdelník after all the walking and that’s always a plus isn’t it? 😉